 Only courses having grades of "C" or above may be counted in the minimum sixty semester hours graduate study required for the master's degree, and the grade average for all courses taken on the degree program and all prerequisites must be "B" (3.0) or above.
 No more than six semester hours of "C" grade may be counted.
 Credit with grades of "D" will not satisfy degree requirements.

 A student may repeat a course if approved by the advisor.
 Only the last grade is counted with reference to graduation requirements.
 No additional credit is allowed for a repeated course.
-T he student will spend a minimum number of hours receiving direct supervision with a qualified mentor and direct client contact hours as required by his or her practicum(s) or internship(s).
-The student must complete an application form for practicum placement at least five weeks before the semester in which the practicum begins.

 VII.
 Practicum/Internship